JCarravilla/microservicesPOC/README.md

    measure to have all the information of a method
    - Ensure the spring security is configured in management endpoints to be able to access it (see *3.
 Management endpoint security*)

+  Taking advantage of the dropwizard capabilities, I've add two new metrics that counts the number of http 200 and http 500.
+  This code is in RestStatusMetric.java

   We can test it by calling to the endpoint http://localhost:9999/metrics with the user and password configured in SERVICE_MANAGEMENT_USER

   Furthermore we've can plug  with **prometheus** through the endpoint /prometheus.
 We've archive this with the io.prometheus